 Add this into the fact that sedentary lifestyles are a major risk factor for heart disease, diabetes, cancer, back and neck pain, muscle degeneration and mental health issues and we can see that taking a break from being static is crucial to our wellbeing.

 It’s not just that we’re made to do exercise, but the full function of all of our body systems are designed with continual movement in the mix.
 Not moving for over an hour is considered sedentary.

 Even if you’re exercising at other times of the day, this will still affect your health and ability to fully function at work.

 Work is part of life

-This too much, too often can translate into feelings of being overwhelmed and not able to cope
+As I describe in my book, The De-Stress Effect, losing balance of doing and not doing within the working day shows up in mind-body systems as overload.
+This too much, too often can translate into feelings of being overwhelmed and not able to cope.

 A culture of stress